Open Search Partner with DCC

 The evolution of metering technology

 Energy suppliers began rolling out ‘first generation’ smart meters from 2011.
-However, these first-generation smart meters (SMETS1) don't always allow consumers to change energy supplier without losing the ability to send meter readings automatically.
+However, these first generation smart meters (SMETS1) are known for their limitations. don’t always allow consumers to change energy supplier without losing the ability to send meter readings automatically.
 To remedy this, interoperable second-generation smart meters (SMETS2) were introduced in 2018 for all new installations, backed by an upgrade scheme to migrate existing SMETS1 to SMETS2 onto the DCC network.
 You can find current smart meter installation statistics by visiting our network coverage page.

 In 2020, the dual-band communications hub became available, overcoming connection issues in some buildings, like blocks of flats or where walls are very thick, where meters struggled to communicate with their communications hub; and increasing network coverage from around 70% of properties to an expected coverage of 96.5%.